 For the temporal neighbouring position, the same position as the collocated position is used.

-The motion vector is derived with an average of the two or three motion vectors without scaling.
+The motion vector is derived with an average of the two or three motion vectors without full scaling.
 The average of spatial motion vectors without temporal motion vector is also utilized for two candidate test.

 Note: If the number of available spatial motion vectors is less than two, the STMVP mode is considered as not available.